Summer Guide

 Ridge Runner Mountain Coaster

 Glide along 1 km of track at speeds up to 42 km/h.
 Control your own speed with handbrakes — thrilling for adults, gentle enough for kids.
+Open year-round, it sees 2,000 riders on a typical summer day.
+Suitable for ages 3+ (under 7 must ride with an adult).

 Open-Air Gondola

 Ride to the summit for panoramic views of Georgian Bay and the Niagara Escarpment.
 Start your hike from the top or simply enjoy the scenery.
+Included with the Explore Pass or Adventure Park ticket, and suitable for all ages.

 Hiking Trails